InterCooperative-Network/ICN/docs/development/plans/development-roadmap.md

 - **User Engagement Modules**: Create modules to encourage user engagement, including educational content and interactive tutorials for onboarding new members.
 - **Mobile Accessibility**: Develop a mobile version of key ICN features to increase accessibility, especially for cooperatives in resource-constrained environments.

+### 1.5 Phase 5: CI/CD Pipeline Optimization and Automation
+**Timeline**: Q3 2026 - Q4 2026

+- **CI/CD Pipeline Optimization**: Refine the CI/CD pipeline to include Docker multi-stage builds, caching mechanisms, and automated deployment using Kubernetes and Helm charts.
+- **Caching Mechanisms**: Implement caching for Docker layers, frontend dependencies, and shared cache for test results to speed up the build process and avoid redundant test executions.
+- **Automated Deployment**: Automate the deployment process to staging and production environments using Kubernetes and Helm charts for better management and scalability.
+- **Monitoring and Alerts**: Integrate monitoring and alerting systems to ensure the health and performance of the CI/CD pipeline.

 ## 2. Key Milestones

 ### 2.1 Core Release Milestones